cokelaer/damona/README.rst

 ========= ========================================================================
 Version   Description
 ========= ========================================================================
-0.7.1     * Implement the fish shell
+0.7.2     * Fix regression to install a software with its version 0.7.1     * Implement the fish shell
           * add command "damona list"
           * rename recipes/ directory into software/ and created a new library/